 Specialists in Serious Fraud and Complex Criminal Defence

 Abdullah is a barrister and is the Senior Partner at MPR.
-He is a senior barrister and is also affiliated to a premier barristers chambers in London listed in the Legal 500.
+He is a senior barrister and is also an associate member in a premier barristers chambers in London listed in the Legal 500.

 - Serious Fraud